 - Three additional courses in any area of medieval studies, or in an outside field deemed, in consultation with the advisor, to be closely related to the student's work in subject matter or method.
 For example, a student specializing in medieval history may count toward the major a course in ancient history or historical method, while a student specializing in medieval literature may include a course in classical literature or in the theory of literary criticism.

 A student may take more than four courses in his/her primary area of specialization, but only four will be counted toward the major.

 At least one of the courses in the primary area of specialization should be a seminar, as should at least one of the courses in either the second or third fields.

 The medieval studies minor provides students with a basic knowledge of the European Middle Ages in the valuable context of an interdisciplinary framework.

-Students minoring in medieval studies complete six courses cross-listed with MDST or approved by the chair of the medieval studies program.
-No more than three of these courses may be taken in any one department and at least two must be taken in Division I and two in Division II.
+Students minoring in medieval studies complete six courses cross-listed with MDST or approved by the chair of the Medieval Studies Program.
+No more than three of these courses may be taken in any one department and at least two must be taken in arts and humanities and two in social sciences.
 At least four of these courses must be taken at Wesleyan; one or two may be taken while studying abroad or during the summer.